rstudio/reticulate/README.md

 > interbreeding populations.

-The package enables you to *reticulate* Python code into R, creating a new breed of project that weaves together the two languages.
+The package enables you to *reticulate* Python code into R, creating a new dimension of project that weaves together the two languages.